 Conclusion

-The Semantic Web revolution provides more powerful methodologies and tools; technologies that have proven performance and scalability in other industries.
+The Semantic Web revolution provides more powerful methodologies, tools, and technologies with proven performance and scalability in other industries.

 Everything within the ontology – everything is a triple!